CambridgeEngineering/PartIB-Computing-Device-Programming/soldering.rst

 The Science of soldering
 ------------------------

-Did you know that the composition of Lead-based solder is determined to match a eutetic transition?
+Did you know that the composition of Lead-based solder is determined to match a eutectic transition?
 You can use your knowledge of Materials to understand how solder works!

 Have a look at this nice page from `DoITPoMS - Cambridge University Materials Science <https://www.doitpoms.ac.uk/tlplib/phase-diagrams/uses.php>`_ on the science of soldering.